An Inclusive Public Transport System

 Priority Seats

-As of 2018, the rows of seats on all new public buses from the entrance to the first exit door are designated Priority Seats.
+Starting from 2018, the seats from the entrance to the first row after the exit door have been designated as Priority Seats on all new public buses.

 More Ergonomic Elder-Friendly Seats